AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Initialize` menu several times: this creates a new debugger each time.
 All debugger-related actions (e.g. stepping, running) are performed in the current debugger, represented by the current debugger console.
 To switch to a different debugger, select its corresponding console.
+Setting breakpoints, though, will be done for all debuggers, to help debug when you work on multiple executables that share code.

 After the debugger has been initialized, you have access to two new
 windows: the data browser (in the top of the working area) and the debugger